A Survival Guide For Your Favorite Houseplants

 Water and Food

 Plants are living things, and they need to eat and drink just like we do.
 If you’re likely to forget to water your houseplants, try setting alarms on your phone or keeping a spray bottle next to your pots as a visual reminder.
+This app will also remind you when it’s time to water your plants.
 I’ve found a soil moisture sensor is also a worthwhile investment to ensure adequate watering.
 Likewise, plants love food.
 Homemade plant food promotes health and growth, and it’s natural and package-free, unlike store-bought fertilizers.

 Dealing with Pests